jfahrer/docs.codefresh.io/_docs/codefresh-yaml/steps/composition.md

 Codefresh supports both kinds, but notice that variables mentioned in the `composition_variables` yaml group refer to the *first* kind.
 Any variables defined there are **NOT** passed automatically to containers (use the `environment` yaml group for that purpose).

+You need to be aware that variables set in the pipeline are not automatically passed through to the composition.
+You have to manually do this via the `composition_variables`.

 This can be illustrated with the following example:

   `codefresh.yml`